-(A) a copy of the group's financial statement submitted to the state in which the risk retention group is chartered and licensed which shall be certified by an independent public accountant and contain a statement of opinion on loss and loss adjustment expense reserves made by a member of the American Academy of Actuaries or a qualified loss reserve specialist, under criteria established by the National Association of Insurance Commissioners;
+(A) a copy of the group’s financial statement submitted to the state in which the risk retention group is chartered and licensed that shall be certified by an independent public accountant and contain a statement of opinion on loss and loss adjustment expense reserves made by a member of the American Academy of Actuaries or a qualified loss reserve specialist, under criteria established by the National Association of Insurance Commissioners;

 (B) a copy of each examination of the risk retention group as certified by the Commissioner or public official conducting the examination; and

 (C) upon request by the Commissioner, a copy of any information or document pertaining to any outside audit performed with respect to the risk retention group.